CommonAccord/NW-NDA/99/WiP/Schedule/Meeting_01.md

     Connect to model document projects.

+    Connect to other parts of the transacting ecosystem.

     Encourage "decentralized" data management.

     Make the case for governance of legal source code - a Digital Napoleonic Code.
     https://github.com/CommonAccord/OpenTrustFabric/blob/master/File/Centre.pdf

 3. "Future Retrospective"